MAAP-Project/maap-jupyter-ide/README.md

 * [jupyterlab](https://github.com/jupyterlab/jupyterlab) A lot of figuring out how to add things where has happened through looking at the source code of jupyter
 * [Jupyterlab-html](https://github.com/mflevine/jupyterlab_html)
 * [Jupyterlab-sandbox](https://github.com/canavandl/jupyterlab_sandbox)

+In JupyterLab's update to the stable 1.0 version, they have also updated and added lots of documentation on extension development.
+I recommend taking a look at [this](https://jupyterlab.readthedocs.io/en/stable/developer/extension_dev.html).

 ##### Deploying extensions as part of Eclipse Che
 Our development process involves building and running an extension locally in jupyterlab using a conda env before